Why we resist Zoom and choose BigBlueButton for video chat

 Some technology analysts consider Zoom software to be malware.
 Within companies that use Zoom, employers are even able to monitor whether or not you are focusing on the computer screen during meetings which seems excessively intrusive.
 Speaking of intrusive, the Zoom Corporation also shares your data with FaceBook, even if you do not have a FB account - that could be a whole blog in itself, but just being aware of some of the vulnerabilities is a good thing to pass on.
 Some of the bad stuff remains even if you uninstall the Zoom app from your device!
 Even though a class action suit was filed over privacy issues, the company stock still continued to rise.

 Those are many reasons why we do not support Zoom.
 But there are also many reasons why we prefer BBB over Zoom.
-Besides ACTUALLY being encrypted end-to-end and protecting our privacy, BBB has many great features that Zoom lacks:
+Besides, BBB has many great features that Zoom lacks:

 1. Easily see who is speaking when their name appears above the presentation.